Four-Horsemen-FGC/4hmTournamentTicker/README.md

 The Four Horsemen Tournament Ticker is a web application that provides dynamically populated stream views by leveraging data from [smash.gg's GraphQL API](https://developer.smash.gg/docs/intro).

-## Running the application
+## Running the Application

-After forking and cloning the repo, first install dependencies with `npm install` and open up a dev environment by running `npm start`.
+After forking and cloning the repo, install dependencies with `npm install` and open up a dev environment by running `npm start`.

 # How to Use the Ticker